AdobeDocs/campaign.en/help/v8/config/transactional-msg-settings.md

 1. Replicate the **Mobile application** service and the associated mobile applications on the execution instances.

-In order for Campaign to send transactional push notifications, the event must contain the following elements:
+In addition, the event must contain the following elements:

 * The mobile device ID: **registrationId** for Android and **deviceToken** for iOS.
-This ID represents the "address" that the notification will be sent to.
+This ID represents the "address" that the notification is sent to.
 * The link to the mobile application or integration key (**uuid**) which lets you retrieve connection information specific to the application.
 * The channel to which the notification will be sent (**wishedChannel**): 41 for iOS and 42 for Android.
-* Other data to leverage for personalization.
+* Any other personalization data.

-Here is an example of an event that contains this information:
+Below is an example of an event configuration to send transactional push notifications:

 ```
 <SOAP-ENV:Envelope xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:SOAP-ENV="http://schemas.xmlsoap.org/soap/envelope/">